-In Fig. 10, we show how the iron abundance, $Z{\rm Fe}$, the hydrogen mass, $M{\rm H}$, the iron mass, $M{\rm Fe}$, and the stellar fraction vary radii, but there is a clear offset between the normalisations of the two relations.
-In the core, $r < 0.1 R{500}$, the CSF $Z{\rm Fe}$ is about 60 per cent higher than in the AGN run while in the two most external regions, $[0.5 - 1]R{500}$ and $[1 - 2]R{500}$, it is about 25 and 50 per cent lower, respectively.
-To understand the origin of these ratios, we look at the two separate contributions from the hydrogen mass and the iron mass in the second and third row, respectively.
+At the cluster scale ($M{500} > 2 \times 10^{14} \,\mathrm{M{\odot}}$), the abundance dependence on mass shows the same trend in the two runs at all radii, but there is a clear offset between the normalizations of the two relations.
+In the core, $r < 0.1R{500}$, the CSF Z{Fe} is about 60 per cent higher than in the AGN run while in the two most external regions, $[0.5-1]R{500}$ and $[1-2]R{500}$, it is about 25 and 50 per cent lower, respectively.
+To understand, the origin of these ratios, we look at the two separate contributions from the hydrogen mass and the iron mass in the second and third rows, respectively.
 The gas fraction of the CSF clusters is always lower than that of the AGN clusters because the efficient radiative cooling, not regulated by the AGN activity, cools down a greater amount of hot gas that is subsequently converted into stars and thus is removed from the ICM.
-The phenomenon is in place at all radii but it is particularly strong in the core where the CSF runs host unrealistically massive bright central galaxies.
+The phenomenon is in place at all radii, but it is particularly strong in the core where the CSF runs host unrealistically massive bright central galaxies.
 The result of the excessive overall star formation is to drastically enhance the stellar fraction, as can be seen in the fourth row.
 In the core and at fixed mass, the CSF runs can have three times more stars than in the AGN runs outside the core.
-In the CSF runs the star formation is actually still active at lowredshifts, however, the process does not lead to larger iron mass of the ICM with respect to the AGN clusters (third row), because the freshly formed metals are immediately locked back into newly formed stars.
-In this way the efficient stellar production of the CSF runs prevents the circulation of the metals from the star forming regions to the ICM.
-For this reason the iron mass is lower than in the AGN outside the core.
-On the other hand, AGN feedback peaks at high redshift, when the potential well of the (proto-)cluster is still relatively shallow and star formation is also quite intense.
-As a consequence, this feedback channel plays a key role on spreading the metals created at high redshift.
-The process has the twofold effect of removing metals from star forming regions and of enriching the pristine gas that surrounded the small potential well of the early galaxies and that subsequently accrete into the low-z clusters (Biffi et al. 2017, 2018b).
+In the CSF runs, the star formation is actually still active at low redshifts; however, the process does not lead to larger iron mass of the ICM with respect to the AGN clusters (third row), because the freshly formed metals are immediately locked back into newly formed stars.
+In this way, the efficient stellar production of the CSF runs prevents the circulation of the metals from the star-forming regions to the ICM.
+For this reason, the iron mass is lower than in the AGN outside the core.
+On the other hand, AGN feedback peaks